odf/ceci-channels/README.md

 });
 ```

 The function `run()` creates a channel with the specified buffer (or an unbuffered one if no argument was given) and runs first `readThings()` and then `writeThings()` on it, returning the (deferred) result of the latter.
-The final go block simply executed run with various buffers and prints out the results.
+The final go block simply executes `run` with various buffers and prints out the results.
 The output looks something like this:

 ```
 [ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 ]